-(i) Policies and Practices
+(iii) Policies and Practices

-The Corporation's overall executive compensation structure and program is developed and supervised by the Human Resources and Environment Committee with the assistance of a compensation consultant, and approved by the Board.
+Toronto Hydro's overall senior executive compensation policy, structure and program is developed and supervised by the Human Resources and Environment Committee with the assistance of a compensation consultant, and approved by the Board.
 See section 12.2(c)(iii) under the heading "Compensation Consultants and Advisors" for more information on the compensation consultant.